kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C/index.md

 - [ESP8266]({{root_url}}/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-Linux/)
 - [CC3200]({{root_url}}/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-Linux/)

-If you haven't found interested target or you want know more about working with platform layer, refer to [the porting guide for C SDK]({{root_url}}/Customization-guide/Endpoint-SDKs/C-SDK/Porting-guide/)
+If you haven't found interested target, or you want to know more about working with platform layer, refer to [the porting guide for C SDK]({{root_url}}/Customization-guide/Endpoint-SDKs/C-SDK/Porting-guide/)

 # Build environment

 During compilation, C SDK and derived applications requires:
  - Compiler for given target, such as `arm-none-eabi` for bare metal ARM targets.
  - Vendor SDK, e.g. TI SDK for the CC3200 processor.
- - java, in order to generate keypairs.
+ - java, to generate keypairs.

 [Nix is the prefferable way]({{root_url}}/Customization-guide/Endpoint-SDKs/C-SDK/Environment-setup/) to deploy build environment.

 Manual installation of required packages varies between targets.
-[Use links previous section](#target-support-and-portability) to find how to build and use SDK for desired platform.
+[Use links previous section](#target-support-and-portability) to find how to build and use SDK for the desired platform.

 ## Build configuration